damiangohrh123/recc/README.md

 ### Running as a Service (Survives Reboot)

-`board_deploy/ocr_server.service` is a systemd unit that starts `ocr_server` on boot and restarts it automatically if it crashes. `kvmd` has no equivalent yet, it's just backgrounded once by `kvmd_run.sh` with no restart-on-crash supervision; giving it the same systemd treatment is a future improvement.
+`board_deploy/ocr_server.service` is a systemd unit that starts `ocr_server` on boot and restarts it automatically if it crashes. `kvmd` has no equivalent yet; it's only backgrounded once by `kvmd_run.sh`, with no restart-on-crash supervision.
+Giving it the same systemd treatment is a future improvement.

 ```bash
 sudo cp ~/board_deploy/ocr_server.service /etc/systemd/system/ocr_server.service